glasnt/talks/2017_01_LCA_JavaScript/slides.md

 It's amazing that we can take something so broken and made so much

 The devil you know
 ---

-> When that's the glue<br>of the modern day web, it's a minor miracle that society even functions<br> - <a href="https://twitter.com/NamTaf/status/590790154991702016">Adam Jones</a> <!-- .slide: class="center" -->
----
 > ...
 JavaScript is no more weird or broken than any other scripting language<br> - <a href="https://twitter.com/seldo/status/728686963868344320">Laurie Voss, npm</a> <!-- .slide: class="center" -->
 ---